 b) Her toe-hair was seriously out of control.

-Also unlikely as Ma was posh and didn’t do toe-hair.
+Unlikely, as my mother was posh (ish) and didn’t do toe-hair.
 In the end I went with the most obvious conclusion that she’d unknowingly committed a most heinous fashion faux pas.

 When I say slippers, I mean 1970’s slippers.

 Like these only in black.

 I look at these slippers and I’m instantly transported back to the 70’s and Barry White making sweaty love to my mother via Dad’s massive HiFi speakers.

 After giving us a bollocking she ordered Dad to do an about turn – which he wasn’t having any of as we were almost there.
 He told her she’d have to buy a pair of flip-flops from one of the seafront shops.

 Now for us kids.. flip-flops were part of the holiday experience.
 We had a bucket, spade, a pair of flip-flops and the promise of an ice-cream if we behaved.
 Tall order as were were little gits, but it gave us the incentive to try.

 I loved the flick-flacking sound the plastic sandles made as I flipped across the sand.
 I did my mothers head in with my incessant flick-flacking.
 Once they were on they stayed on for the rest of the holiday.
 They always seemed to go missing once back home.
 Bit mysterious, that.
 Or not.